vicentemattos1/portifolio/README.md

 ## What I would do to improve this project

 ### Integrate with backend to share quick new functionalities that I discovered

+### Add animations for a better UX

+## What are the most develop items for this project

+### I used MUI(Accordion, Box, Typography, Stack, Select, MenuItem, Drawer) and i18n

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.